Lori Colbo loves to write about her Christian faith and the Bible to encourage and inspire others.

 Isaac and his wife Rebekkah played favorites with their twin sons.
 Isaac favored Esau and Rebekkah favored Jacob.
 Esau was born first.
 Perhaps that's why he favored him.
 Esau was a brawny hunter, a manly man if ever there was one.
 He was also impulsive and foolhardy.
 He gave away his birthright to his brother Jacob over a bowl of stew.
 Such disrespect and disregard of his birthright was a sin.

 Jacob was an even worse father than his father Isaac.
 Some children were born from Leah, the woman he was tricked into marrying by her father Laban.
 Some of his concubines birthed some sons to him also.
-He was forced to wait fourteen years for Leah's sister Rachel that was promised to him.
+He was forced to wait fourteen years for Leah's sister Rachel that was promised to him and she was the only woman he ever loved.
 It turned out she was barren.
 It broke their hearts and at one point Leah rubbed her nose in it, mocking her.
 Finally, she gave birth to Joseph.
-Jacob lavished his affections of Joseph, making him a special coat of many colors and giving him preferential treatment.
+Jacob lavished his affections on Joseph, making him a special coat of many colors and giving him preferential treatment.
 He must have spent more time with Joseph teaching him the way of the Lord because Joseph was devoted to God.
 But that left his other sons high and dry without his tender love.
 They grew resentful and sold Joseph into slavery.
 Benjamin was also born to Rachel.
 She died giving birth.
 He favored Benjamin too, once Joseph was gone.
 The older sons grew evil and did horrific things.

 Raise Children According to God's Word